GenjiFujimoto/shell-scripts/README.md

-A collection of shell scripts I wrote
+A collection of shell scripts